Shedding light on the truth

 • physical evidence.

-The law enforcement agency with investigative jurisdiction must invite and welcome the involvement of the Vidocq Society and agree to assist the Society’s efforts.
+The law enforcement agency with investigative jurisdiction must invite the participation of the Vidocq Society and agree to work with the Society to maximize the benefit it receives from the Society’s efforts.

-If you feel your case meets these requirements, please contact us.
+If you think that your case meets these requirements, please contact us.

 Confidentiality and Security